 Firstly, how many of you readers are OCD?
 I took an online test that seems fairly legit.
 Click here for the test.
 For me personally, I scored a 16, and the test says a score of 12 and up means it is very likely I have some sort of OCD.
 Obviously it is not a foolproof test, but my friends and family members have made fun of my obsessive nature many times, calling me OCD.
 Watching movies of people with severe OCD people, I can see myself in them, having their same tendencies but not to such an extreme, so that I can still live a healthy life.
-I do count things, have strange obsessions pop into my head repeatedly, I do have extreme compulsions about organizing and cleanliness, and of course crossdressing compulsions.
+This article describes me nearly perfectly, minus the paedo thoughts, but with other taboo sexual thoughts.
+Also, I do count things, have strange obsessions pop into my head repeatedly, I do have extreme compulsions about organizing and cleanliness, and of course crossdressing compulsions.
 However none of these things really affect my life very much in a negative way.
 They are all controllable and I do not think I need any medication.
 The only one that affected me much in the past was of course crossdressing and that one is under control even without medication.
 But that is me.
 Perhaps counseling for OCD, or medication for OCD, could be helpful for some of you in treating your crossdressing?
 That is, if there is truly a connection.

 Here are some articles and excerpts from books that talk about the possible connection.
 See what you think.